 1-DOOR TRAP - Position bait at END

 For a 1-door trap, place the bait directly behind the trigger plate.
-Keep the bait as far from the walls as possible so the chipmunk can not steal the bait.
+Keep the bait as far from the walls as possible so the chipmunk cannot reach in and steal it.

 2-DOOR TRAP - Position bait at CENTER

-For a 2-door trap, you can place the bait just behind the trigger, bury it in the ground underneath the plate/trap, or hang it from the top of your trap.
+For a 2-door trap, you may choose to place the bait just behind the trigger, bury it in the ground underneath the plate/trap, or hang it from the top of your trap.

 Expert Baiting Tips